Estate Administration: A Summary

 Why Do We Do This?

 When a person passes away, they leave behind assets which will be inherited by one or more heirs/beneficiaries.
 Some assets have ways of getting themselves into the hands of the beneficiaries.
 For example, some assets may transfer via right of survivorship or via beneficiary designation.
 Assets without features such as these will instead need to go through the court supervised estate administration process to reach the proper recipient.
-The court will make sure that these assets are properly accounted for and only used to pay legitimate expenses and debts before final distribution of the remaining assets is made to the heirs/beneficiaries of the deceased person.
-Having the court there to enforce the law and the terms of any will that may have been left behind gives the process an air of legitimacy and instills confidence in the beneficiaries.
+The court will make sure that these assets are properly accounted for and only used to pay legitimate expenses and debts before final distribution of the remaining assets is made to the rightful heirs/beneficiaries of the deceased person.

 Who Administers an Estate?